Microsoft 365 Price Increase 2026: New Business Pricing and What to Do

 - Confirm your backup plan — Premium includes better security, but it still doesn't include true backup.
 Ensure your M365 data is backed up separately.

-This configuration typically takes 2–4 hours for a sub-50-seat tenant.
+In our experience, the initial policy configuration (steps 1, 4–6) typically takes 2–4 hours for a sub-50-seat tenant.
+Device enrollment (step 2) and endpoint onboarding (step 3) extend beyond that, depending on device count, OS mix, BYOD decisions, and user scheduling — plan for a phased rollout across days rather than a single session.
 If you're a South Florida business that wants this done correctly the first time, we handle these deployments regularly.

 Related Resources